TheLostLambda/wizard/README.md

 This will be implemented in a GenServer.
 A handle_info callback will be used to respond to the filesystem subscription messages.
 This index is the first thing that is compared between synced folders.
 This module will also contain a function for computing the difference between two indices.
 If these indices match perfectly, job well done.
 If they are different, then a syncing process is spawned for all of the files that are contained in that difference and they are brought back into sync.

+The index and a timestamp should be saved to disk on exit, so that deleted files can be tracked.
+If a file is deleted while wizard is not running, on the next start, the missing file will be noticed.
+If the file was deleted more recently than all other remote versions were modified, it should be safe to delete.

 ###### Misc Notes:
   * If files are different, compute hashes block by block (1024 bytes) and for all differing blocks in the old file, replace them with the new blocks.
 This will be a bit tricky, so here is a reference: [Rsync Overview](http://tutorials.jenkov.com/rsync/overview.html).
+  * When files are deleted, they should be just moved to the trash, not fully deleted.
+After a month or so, it should be safe to delete the files completely from the trash.
+This is important because fully deleting files on all machines means no chance of a backup.
+Wizard wouldn't help recover from a nasty rm command if it didn't save deleted files for a little while.

 ## Installation